The best identity theft protection is prevention.

 Other typical services include monitoring internet sites for your personal information and alerts to other types of suspicious activity.
 Your bank may also offer similar services for a small charge.

-Remember, the best identity protection is being proactive to prevent damage before it occurs — and while using basic good judgment will help, going the extra mile with protective services are well worth the effort.
+Remember, the best identity theft protection is being proactive to prevent damage before it occurs — and while using basic good judgment will help, going the extra mile with protective services are well worth the effort.

-Whether it is installing protective software, enrolling in monitoring services with your bank or credit bureau, purchasing identity theft insurance, or simply making your document storage area more secure, prevention will go a long way in protecting your most valuable asset—your identity.
+Whether it is installing protective software, enrolling in monitoring services with your bank or credit bureau, purchasing best identity theft insurance, or simply making your document storage area more secure, prevention will go a long way in protecting your most valuable asset—your identity.

 Do you have great stories or tips for the best identity theft prevetion?
 Share it!